JaxCavalera/Tagged/README.md

 - Ensure the logo and favicon displayed correctly on both mobile home screen and desktop browser windows.

-- Establish a clear directory structure for the development of Milestone Two which will involve setting up the postgreSQL database and using node.js to communicate between the React front end and the database.

 Ports were forwarded from the local ip through the router and directed to a public domain using a DNS service called duckDNS.org during testing.
 This allowed for the testing on both desktop and mobile simultaneously taking advantage of the Hot-Reloading of components made available through the Webpack-Dev-Server.

 [Back to Top](#contents)

 - - -
-So now the task will be to build my login code, logout code and get session management working.

-After that I just need to build the logout code and work out how to block users from accessing Gallery and Editor when not logged in.

 ## Callbacks and Promises
 A callback is registered by putting "callback" or any other placeholder name as an argument inside the parenthesis of a function.